-For each review, the Commission considers if there are any other engagement processes underway and aims to be sensitive to local engagement needs.
-Where appropriate and possible, the Commission undertakes field trips for interviews to meet key stakeholders in person.
-All stakeholders consulted, and their role and contact details are recorded in the stakeholder engagement plan and kept up to date.
+International Association for Public Participation (2015) Quality Assurance Standard for Community and Stakeholder Engagement appropriate and possible, the Commission undertakes field trips for interviews to meet key stakeholders in person.
+All stakeholders consulted, and their role and contact details are recorded and kept up to date.
 The Commission keeps all personal details confidential in line with ethical standards.